exposit/pythia-oracle/HELP.md

 The enter behavior spinner allows you to choose what text is automatically tagged with when you hit "enter" while typing in the main text input.
 "Plain" and "Aside" modes correspond to the "Direct" and "Aside" buttons in the bottom control panel.

 "None" reverts the text field's behavior to default for Kivy -- hitting enter will not send text through.
 In this mode, if you want to submit the text field's contents, you need to click the Direct or Aside buttons.

-Note that some generators will pass the text field's text into the main log but others won't, so use caution when writing long blocks of text in "None" (or any other) mode.
+__Some generators will pass the text field's text into the main log but others won't, so use caution when writing long blocks of text in "None" (or any other) mode.__

 #### Threads